patryk-bernasiewicz/superhero-app/README.md

 Starts app in development mode.

-❗ Important - you will need an `.env` file created in the root dir of your project.
+❗ Important - you will need an `.env` file created in the root dir of your project (does not apply if you're using [docker-compose](#run-in-docker-container))

 Fill it with following contents:

 ```
 REACT_APP_BACKEND_URL=http://localhost:3001